More is being added daily, check back for the latest info

 Zachary Berzolla, MIT Sustainable Design Lab

-Developing Jurisdiction-Specific Emissions Reduction Plans Using Urban Building Energy Modeling
+Developing Community-Specific Emissions Reduction Plans Using Urban Building Energy Modeling

 Microgrids are fast gaining more attention in the buildings space due to their potential to provide resiliency, grid support, cost savings, emissions reductions, and other benefits.
 This expert panel will define several different types of microgrids and consider the varying impacts of different microgrid goals and design concepts.
 Building from real-world project experience, the presenters will provide lessons learned and recommendations to help attendees build microgrids that benefit everyone involved: developers, building occupants, building owners, electricity grid operators, and the planet.